Click here for more information

 Volunteers working on school supplies began by unloading box after box of donations onto a few tables.
 Downstairs, the other half of the volunteers began cleaning the food pantry area, some taking trash cans outside to be rinsed out, while others helped sort different food donations.

-Project VAN has become well known among Needham kids and their parents since its creation in 1998.
+Project VAN has become well known among Needham kids and their parents.
 Students from grades 8-12 grade sign up to volunteer with Project VAN during the summer as a way to fulfill the service hours required to graduate.

 However, some choose to keep coming back and volunteer, even after finishing their requirements.